SzilvasiPeter/SzilvasiPeter.github.io/_posts/2023-08-19-interpretation-of-inception.md

 The most dangerous level is the snow-covered hospital complex.
 Not only because of Fischer's projections but because of Cobb's, too.
 By going down into deeper and deeper layers, Fischer just remembers the last dream.
 The New York City dream is forgotten besides the airplane travel in reality.

+> Ariadne: The truth that at any minute, you might bring a freight train through the wall.
+The truth that Mal is bursting through your subconscious.
+And the truth that as we go deeper into Fischer, we're also going deeper into you.
+And I'm not sure we're going to like what we find.

 The time dilation is also increases.
 In order to wake up, they arrange an order of "kicks" in the dreams.
 Only a falling sensation can wake up the dreamers.
 In this regard, the kicks have to be synchronized or the dreamer will stay sleeping, unable to wake up:

 - First-level kick: Yussif rides the car into the river.
 The kick will be the bounce of the car when the car falls off the bridge.